-- Avoid using an ordinary word as the basis of a password.
+- Avoid using a common word as the basis of a password.
 Go bigger and use a sentence.
 But don’t just write out a sentence; change it to make it harder to crack.
 For example, take the phrase “Cubs won the World Series in 2016” and abbreviate it to “cwtwsi2016.”
 Substitute some characters and cases, and you’ll have “cwTw$i2016.”

 3. Teach employees how to spot phishing attempts

 Scammers need only get to one of your employees to cause severe damage to your business.
-Personal information such as login credentials can be found if they can get into an employee’s inbox.
-Just think about all the important documents in their inbox or sent mail.
+Personal information, such as login credentials, can be found if they get into an employee’s inbox.
+Just think about all the critical documents in their inbox or sent mail.

 Educate your employees on how to spot and avoid falling victim to phishing attempts.
 Here are some tips: